Pix2seq: A Language Modeling Framework for Object Detection: Introduction

 This paper advocates a new approach, based on the intuition that if a neural net knows about where and what the objects are, we just need to teach it to read them out.
 And by learning to ``describe'' objects the model can learn to ground the ``language'' on pixel observations, leading to useful object representations.
-This is realized with our \pts framework.
+This is realized with our \pts framework (see Figure~\ref{fig:framework}).
 Given an image, our model produces a sequence of discrete tokens that correspond to object descriptions (e.g., object bounding boxes and class labels), reminiscent of an image captioning system~\citep{vinyals2015show,karpathy2015deep,xu2015show}.
 In essence, we cast object detection as a language modeling task conditioned on pixel inputs, for which the model architecture and loss function are generic and relatively simple, without being engineered specifically for the detection task.
 As such, one can readily extend the framework to different domains or applications, or incorporate it into a perceptual system supporting general intelligence, for which it provides a language interface to a wide range of vision tasks.

-To tackle the detection task with \pts, we first propose a quantization and serialization scheme that converts bounding boxes and class labels into a sequence of discrete tokens.
+To tackle the detection task with \pts, we first propose a quantization and serialization scheme that converts bounding boxes and class labels into sequences of discrete tokens.
 We then leverage an encoder-decoder architecture for perceiving pixel inputs and generating the target sequence.
 The objective function is simply the maximum likelihood of tokens conditioned on pixel inputs and the preceding tokens.
 While both the architecture and loss function are task-agnostic (without assuming prior knowledge about object detection, e.g., bounding boxes), we can still incorporate task-specific prior knowledge with a sequence augmentation technique, proposed below, that alters both input and target sequences during training.
 Through extensive experimentation, we demonstrate that this simple \pts framework can achieve competitive results on the COCO dataset compared to highly customized, well established approaches, including Faster R-CNN~\citep{ren2015faster} and DETR~\citep{carion2020end}.
+By pretraining our model on a larger object detection dataset, its performance can be further improved.